RishikaaShen/Customer_Segmentation_K_Means_Algorithm/README.md

 ### 🔄 Framework

-**⚙️  scikit-learn**:A comprehensive library of machine learning tools
+**⚙️ scikit-learn**: A comprehensive library of machine learning tools

 ### 📚 Libraries: